Granting access to synchronise Entra ID shared mailboxes

 To grant the permission:

-1. Sign in to Azure Active Directory
+1. Sign in to Entra ID

 1. Search for the Security Reader role